-Regarding the plan and policy framework in FRC, there is coherence between the proGlreg LL implementation proposals on one hand, and the planning documentations (normative and strategic) as well as other actions either in implementation or planned, on the other.
+Regarding the plan and policy framework in FRC, there is coherence between the proGIreg LL implementation proposals on one hand, and the planning documentations (normative and strategic) as well as other actions either in implementation or planned, on the other.
 Horizontal and vertical integration with the current framework is ensured in all three cities, with Dortmund leveraging the most on the existence of an overarching GI and NBS development concept.
+Ningbo articulates the ambition of its proGIreg LL implementation very well with the overarching plan and policy framework, with the former fitting within a very ample regional (Zheijang), city (Ningbo) and district (Haishu) strategy and action to mitigate low water quality and ecologically restore the Moon Lake blue-green infrastructure.
+This is being corroborated with measures of urban renewal in the area, addressing urban renewal of old residential and factory areas and demolition of illegal buildings.

 FC present different contexts, and while some of them have previous experience with NBS (e.g. urban community gardening in Cascais), others are newcomers to the topic, and the development of the Urban Regeneration Plans can provide a great opportunity to embed NBS in their plans and policies.
 There have already been opportunities identified in this sense (e.g. the updating of the Cluj county and Metropolitan Area Plan in the following ca. two years).

 Stakeholder groups of the FRC are well-rounded, presenting very clearly the quadruple-helix approach behind their selection, but also the different ambitions and contexts of the cities.
-Linking proGlreg implementation to real needs in the territory is reflected well in the different foci of the cities: from social inclusion in Mirafiori, Turin, to ownership creation and social entrepreneurship in Zagreb, as well as economic valorisation of NBS value chains and neighbourhood quality improvement in Dortmund.
+Linking proGlreg implementation to real needs in the territory is reflected well in the different foci of the cities: from social inclusion in Mirafiori, Turin, to ownership creation and social entrepreneurship in Zagreb, as well as economic valorisation of NBS value chains and neighbourhood quality improvement in Dortmund and lastly, supporting the sustainable regeneration of the Moon Lake Street in Ningbo, engaging the communities while raising awareness about the importance of the Living Lab and the Moon Lake as a landmark and multi/functional green space.
 In FC, stakeholder identification is still in its exploratory phase, and some of the cities have relied on recovering stakeholders from previous initiatives.
-There is no obvious refinement of their stakeholder lists, apart from Cascais and - to a certain extent - Cluj-Napoca, based on the specific NBS selected.
+There is no obvious refinement of their stakeholder lists, apart from Cascais and - to a certain extent - Clui-Napoca, based on the specific NBS selected.
 As the understanding of the "best fit" approach in proGlreg will take shape in the future, it is expected that the stakeholder lists will expand and become more specific to the particular solutions to be included in the Regeneration Plans.
-Nevertheless, there is evidence of a multistakeholder approach in all cities, which has the potential of leading to a quadruple helix model of codeveloping the Regeneration Plans as well (and possibly of implementing them, after the project lifetime).
+Nevertheless, there is evidence of a multi-stakeholder approach in all cities, which has the potential of leading to a quadruple helix model of co-developing the Regeneration Plans as well (and possibly of implementing them, after the project lifetime).